zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Testing-Charm-LCM-RNA-Kit.md

             1. Dry slides again on dessicator right before LCM if needed
       4. **If not able to perform LCM day of**, store dried slide at -80 ºC in a slide mailer in vaccum bag (or just in a falcon tube?) containing dessicant
          1. day of, take slide in container with desiccant out of -80 ºC and allow  to slowly reach room temperature, for at least 60 min, before opening ([Roy et al 2020 Bioprotocols](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/BioProtoc-10-01-3475.pdf))
-   2. Improvements to LCM sample collection protocol, [Roy et al 2020 Bioprotocols](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/BioProtoc-10-01-3475.pdf)
+3. Improvements to LCM sample collection protocol, [Roy et al 2020 Bioprotocols](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/BioProtoc-10-01-3475.pdf)
       1. "Clean the collect tube caps (0.5 ml) with RNaseZap, followed by a rinse with RNase-free water."
       2. Immediately add lysis buffer to the collection caps, close the cap upside down and vortex for 1 min.
       3. Centrifuge and store tubes at -80 °C.

 To order to make game plan happen, trying to get good RNA out of sections (not even LCM yet):
-1. Dessicant
+1. Dessicants
 2. Dessicator (glass jar)
-3. Cresyl violet stain
+3. Cresyl violet stain (maybe? unclear if we need any stain to visualize what we care about dissecting)